light-and-motion/data_processing/README.md

 In addition to the exectuable `dataprocessing.exe`, users will need an Excel file with two sheets to serve as the configuration file. **_Make sure the CSV and the configuration file are in the same directory as the executable._**

 ### Running
-To run the program, download and run `dataprocessing.exe`.
+To run the program, download and run `data_processing.exe`.
 The program will continue to repeat as long as the user enters 'Y' or 'y' when prompted if they want to process another file.

 ## Background